lizozom/docker-elastic-observability-with-apm/README.md

 ### Main Features 📜

-- Node.JS application with OTel JavaScript SDK.
+- Node.JS application with Node APM Agent.
 - Elasticsearch, configured as a Production Single Node Cluster.
-- Security Enabled.
+- Security Enabled on Elasticsearch and Kibana.
+- APM Server receives *Non secure* connections.
 - Use Docker-Compose and `.env` to configure your entire stack parameters.
 - Persist Elasticsearch's Keystore and SSL Certifications.

-#### More points
-And comparing Elastdocker and the popular [deviantony/docker-elk](https://github.com/deviantony/docker-elk)

 -----